EQAR/deqar-docs/docs/DEQAR_overview.md

 [DEQAR High Level Data Model](img/DEQARPhysicalERDiagram_Design31_20-01-18_highlevel.jpg)

-While institutional information will largely be managed by EQAR based on data from ETER/OrgReg, registered agency users are invited to submit information on external quality assurance reports with information about the study programme concerned where applicable.
+While institutional information will largely be managed by EQAR based on data from ETER/OrgReg, registered agency users are invited to submit information on external quality assurance reports including information about the study programme concerned, if applicable.
 Further information on the type of information to be collected and stored in DEQAR can be found in the [Operational Model](https://eqar.eu/fileadmin/eqar_internal/MD/MD6/Database_of_External_QA_Results_Report_Model_v3.pdf), section 5.3, page 36.

-DEQAR has also included a **Country** entity, which contains information on the official external quality assurance regime in each DEQAR-related country--a country which either hosts an EQAR-registered agency or hosts an institution evaluated by a EQAR-registered agency.
+DEQAR has also included a **Country** entity, which contains information on the official external quality assurance regime in each DEQAR-related country---a country which either hosts an EQAR-registered agency or hosts an institution evaluated by a EQAR-registered agency.

 [DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_countryplain.jpg)